 Their efforts were recognized and rewarded as the Constitution prevailed and the final document was ratified in Congress by in 1787 in a 30-0 vote, thanks to The Federalist Papers.
 George Washington was then named President who appointed Hamilton as his first Treasury Secretary.
 Hamilton’s vision started from scratch but included the creation the very first monetary fund, a national bank, and three of the first five publicly traded stock companies.

 If there was ever a man to personally embody the word relentless, it would be Alexander Hamilton.
 What separated Hamilton from the rest of the brilliant minds of his day was the fact that he never stopped looking for improvements.
 He was an amazing innovator, and created much of what future countries would use as a model for other governments to learn from.
 He wasn’t satisfied with the old currency system, so he invented a new one.
 He embodied the concept of continuous improvement.
 He was never satisfied with what he had accomplished, and continued to fight for what he believed right up to his death in 1804.

 “Hamilton was the most brilliant American statesman who ever lived, possessing the loftiest and keenest intellect of his time” – Theodore Roosevelt.

 In today’s world, continuous improvement can be what separates a successful, sustaining business from an unstable one.
-At GO Productivity, we want to help companies continuously improve, much like in the spirit of Hamilton.
+At GO Productivity, we want to help companies continuously improve, similar to Hamilton.

 We can help you find where you can bring about continuous improvements and make it part of your corporate culture.
 These kinds of enduring improvements save time, money, and resources and improves bottom lines.

-If you would like to learn more about continuous improvements, Lean Six Sigma, or any of our other programs that will help inspire a culture of continuous improvement, contact us today by phone at
+If you would like to learn more about continuous improvement, Lean Six Sigma, or any of our other programs that will help you inspire a culture of continuous improvement, contact us today by phone at